-E-mail address: tieplt@uef.edu.vn https://doi.org/10.57110/vnujeb.v2i6.137 each pillar - environmental, economic, and social - in sustainability, leading to the emergence of an integrative sustainability theory (Tseng et al., 2015).
+each pillar - environmental, economic, and social - in sustainability, leading to the emergence of an integrative sustainability theory (Tseng et al., 2015).
 Sustainable development, as defined by the World Commission on Environment and Development on 1987, signifies meeting the present generation's needs without compromising the ability of future generations to meet their own.
-Sustainable development encompasses economic, environmental, and social (EES) performance.
+Sustainable development encompasses economic. environmental, and social (EES) performance.
 The achievement of corporate sustainability lies in the harmonious integration of these three components, fostering efficiency, sustainable growth, and shareholder value.

-CSR stands as a strategic instrument, enabling businesses to forge a competitive edge sustainable development geared towards (Abdelhalim & Amani, 2019), setting them apart from competitors (EI-Garaihy et al., 2014).
+CSR stands as a strategic instrument, enabling businesses to forge a competitive edge geared towards sustainable development (Abdelhalim & Amani, 2019), setting them apart from competitors (EI-Garaihy et al., 2014).
 Over recent decades, CSR has become integral to managerial and administrative sciences (Pino et al., 2016), emerging as a focal point in both academic research and managerial practices (Youn et al., 2018).
 Stakeholders' interest in CSR has risen substantially, drawing attention from researchers and practitioners alike, as noted by Ghaderi et al., (2019) and Maqbool and Zameer (2018).
-CSR significantly influences a firm's success (Magbool & Zameer, 2018) by enhancing consumer perceptions, establishing brand recognition, augmenting brand value, reducing advertising and operational costs, and attracting talent and investors (Li et al., 2015).
+CSR significantly influences a firm's success (Maqbool & Zameer, 2018) by enhancing consumer perceptions, establishing brand recognition, augmenting brand value, reducing advertising and operational costs, and attracting talent and investors (Li et al., 2015).
 Consequently, CSR offers a multitude of benefits to companies, fostering increased loyalty, trust, positive brand sentiment, and the ability to counter adverse publicity (Sen et al., 2006).

 Seuring (2004) characterizes "environmental supply chain management" as the strategic coordination of material and information flows across the supply chain.
-This integration aims to meet customer demand for eco-friendly products services manufactured through environmentally responsible processes.
-Key business functions, such as purchasing, logistics, manufacturing, marketing, information systems, need to be harmonized.
-Strategic alignment is crucial, encompassing customer efficiency, focus. quality, responsiveness (Zelbst et al., 2010), and, more recently, environmental sustainability.
-In the face of supply chain competition and evolving practices customer needs, that confer competitive advantages must be identified and embraced at the supply chain level.
-These practices, as highlighted by Green et al. (2008), collaboration necessitate between manufacturers, suppliers, and customers to enhance environmental sustainability. implementation of these green supply chain management (GSCM) practices is anticipated to lead to enhanced environmental performance, indicated by reduced air emissions, effluent waste, solid waste, and the use of toxic materials.
+This integration aims to meet customer demand for eco-friendly products and services manufactured through environmentally responsible processes.
+Key business functions, as purchasing, such manufacturing, marketing, logistics, and information systems, need to be harmonized.
+Strategic alignment is crucial, encompassing customer focus. efficiency, quality. responsiveness (Zelbst et al., 2010), and, more recently, environmental sustainability.
+In the face of supply chain competition and evolving customer needs, practices that confer competitive advantages must be identified and embraced at the supply chain level.
+These practices, as highlighted by Green et al. (2008), collaboration necessitate between manufacturers, suppliers, and customers to enhance environmental sustainability.
+The implementation of these green supply chain management (GSCM) practices is anticipated to lead to enhanced environmental performance, indicated by reduced air emissions, effluent waste, solid waste, and the use of toxic materials.